astorije/ansible-thelounge/README.md

 [jsonlint](https://www.npmjs.com/package/jsonlint) npm packages to check syntax of configuration files.

+Configuration files for The Lounge and its users can be found at `/etc/thelounge/`.

 ## Requirements

 This role should be compatible with Ansible 1.9 or higher.